Panama Canal Zone: Housing and goods

-In the first days of the Canal Zone, the ICC provided no food, and workers had to fend for themselves, obtaining poor-quality food at inflated prices from Panamanian merchants.
+In the first days of the Canal Zone, the Isthmian Canal Commission (ICC) provided no food, and workers had to fend for themselves, obtaining poor-quality food at inflated prices from Panamanian merchants.
 When Stevens arrived in 1905, he ordered food to be provided at cost, leading to the establishment of the Canal Zone Commissary.
 The functions of the Commissary quickly grew, generally against the will of the Panamanian government, which saw more and more goods and services provided in the Zone rather than in Panama.
 Merchants could not compete with the commissary's prices or quality; for example, it boasted that the meat it sold had been refrigerated every moment from the Chicago slaughterhouse to the moment it was passed to the consumer.
 By 1913, it consisted of 22 general stores, 7 cigar stores, 22 hostels, 2 hotels, and a mail-order division.
 It served high-quality meals at small expense to workers and more expensive meals to upper-echelon canal employees and others able to afford it.